inkVerb/VIP/601/Lesson-12.md

 exit
 ```

 ___

 # Done!
 Have a cookie: ### #

 Practice commands for all Linux 601 one lessons in [VIP/Cheat-Sheets: SysAdmin Commands](https://github.com/inkVerb/VIP/blob/master/Cheat-Sheets/SysAdmin-Commands.md)

-When ready go to [The Linux Foundation](https://training.linuxfoundation.org/) and get certified

-Search for the *Linux Foundation Certified System Administrator (LFCS)* certification

 Wait...